 - Epic: Subsets of a theme that project managers often break down into a smaller group of tasks

 - Story: A further subset of the product, feature or epic.

-4. Product prioritization
+4. Product prioritisation

 There are many different ways people can visualize and organise their priorities, some through a product-tree or the well-known RICE (reach, impact, confidence, effort) model.
-These practices help determine the order of times based on their impact on the product vision, objectives and KPIs.
+These practices help determine the order of times based on their impact on the product vision, objectives, and KPIs.

 5. Product Delivery